santiment/academy/src/docs/changelog/index.md

 ## November 2020

 Sanbase has a New Plan!
+This Plan is the perfect for **Crypto Lords**!

+What's inside?

+* All in PRO and
+* Dedicated account manager
+* Basic API 300k API calls
+* Closed Webinars with Santiment Analytics
+* Closed chat with Santiment market analysts
+* Custom education & onboarding

+---

 Watchlist & Screener page: